rigetti/pyquil/docs/source/start.rst

     PyQuil also provides a handy function for you to ensure that a local qvm and quilc are currently running in your environment.
 To make sure both are available you import `from pyquil.api import local_forest_runtime` and then run `local_forest_runtime()`.
-This will start a qvm and quilc instances using subprocesses if they have not already been started.
+This will start qvm and quilc instances using subprocesses if they have not already been started.
     You can also use it as a context manager as in the following example:

     .. code:: python